brightbox/docs.brightbox.com/content/guides/cli/windows-servers.md

 ### Billing

-Using Windows-based cloud servers incurs an hourly Windows licence fee, in addition to the regular hourly rate for the
-[server type](/reference/glossary/#server_type) you choose (in this case a "mini").
+Using Windows-based cloud servers incurs an hourly Windows licence fee, in addition to the regular hourly rate for the [server type](/reference/glossary/#server_type) you choose (in this case a "mini").
+The hourly Windows licence usage is shown separately on your bill.
-The billing system will automatically add the hourly Windows licence usage to your bill separately, so you don't need to do anything.

 See
 [our pricing](http://brightbox.com/pricing/#cloud_servers) for full pricing